uw-echospace/group-website/content/post/2021-06-21-postdoc-opening/index.md

 tags:
   - machine learning
   - cloud computing
-summary: "We are looking for a postdoc scientist to join our team under our recently funded NOAA project!"
+summary: "We are looking for a postdoc scientist to join our team to work on our recently funded project from NOAA Fisheries!"

 # Customize
 share: false